AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus.md

 I'll use React for this tutorial, but again, you could easily extend this to any framework or just vanilla JavaScript.
 I also won't cover any other considerations, like how to make the UI fully accessible (e.g., with `aria-live` regions) or how to style it since those are beyond the scope of this tutorial.

-Suppose that we're rendering a simple grid of results like this:
+Suppose we're rendering a simple grid of results like this:

 ```jsx {data-file="ResultGrid.jsx"}
 const ResultGrid = (props) => {